legobridge/legobridge.github.io/_posts/2023-07-07-ai-alignment.md

 Fast-forward to July 5th, 2023, and OpenAI has [<u>made</u>](https://openai.com/blog/planning-for-agi-and-beyond) [<u>four</u>](https://openai.com/blog/our-approach-to-ai-safety) [<u>separate</u>](https://openai.com/blog/governance-of-superintelligence) [<u>announcements</u>](https://openai.com/blog/introducing-superalignment) regarding AI Safety and Alignment, with the first coming out just 2 days after my talk.
 In the latest one, they've put their money where their mouths are, announcing a new "Superalignment" team, with the goal to "solve the core technical challenges of superintelligence alignment in four years."

 How well they fare, time will tell.
 But this is the first time in a while that I've felt hopeful about our chances in this uphill battle.

+_Obligatory May 2024 Edit:_ Nevermind, putting all my eggs in the [CAIS](https://www.safe.ai/work) and [Anthropic](https://www.anthropic.com/news/mapping-mind-language-model "Mapping the Mind of a Large Language Model") baskets for now.